machdyne/basic/README.md

 - No FOR/NEXT loops (use GOTO)
 - No subroutines/GOSUB

+### LLM-generated code

+To the extent that there is LLM-generated code in this repo, it should be space indented.
+Any space indented code should be carefully audited and then converted to tabs (eventually).

 ## License

 The contents of this repo are released under the [Lone Dynamics Open License](LICENSE.md).